What is lichen simplex?

 - Oral corticosteroids, methotrexate, azathioprine or ciclosporin are sometimes necessary for severe widespread lichen simplex.

-- There are reports of benefit from selective serotonin reuptake inhibitor antidepressants and gabapentin.
+- There are also reports of benefit from selective serotonin reuptake inhibitor antidepressants and gabapentin.